mono/website/community/google-summer-of-code/projects.md

 How to get in touch with us and ask questions

 ## MonoDevelop / Xamarin Studio IDE

-### Urho3D Scene Editor for MonoDevelop

-**Complexity:** Medium

-Urho3D is an open source game engine that C#/F# developers can use via the [UrhoSharp](https://github.com/xamarin/urho) binding.
-It's small and easily embeddeable, and thus suitable for visualization as well as games.

-It would be very useful for developers using MonoDevelop to be able to edit Urho3D scene definitions directly within their project.
-This editor should allow placing objects in the scene; moving, scaling and rotating; and editing properties such as materials and components.

-**Deliverables**: An Urho3D scene editor embedded into MonoDevelop that allows developers to preview and edit scenes that are in their projects.

-**Mentors:** Mikayla Hutchinson

-### Urho3D Material Editor for MonoDevelop

-**Complexity:** Medium

-Urho3D is an open source game engine that C#/F# developers can use via the [UrhoSharp](https://github.com/xamarin/urho) binding.
-It's small and easily embeddeable, and thus suitable for visualization as well as games.

-It would be very useful for developers using MonoDevelop to be able to edit Urho3D materials definitions directly within their project.
-The editor should have code completion and validation for the material format, and a way to preview the material live as is is edited.

-**Deliverables**: An Urho3D material editor embedded into MonoDevelop that allows developers to preview and edit materials that are in their projects.

-**Mentors:** Mikayla Hutchinson, Miguel de Icaza

-### Visual Basic with Roslyn in MD

-**Complexity:** Medium

-Overhaul the VB language binding addin or rewrite it from scratch and make use of the full VB .NET support in Roslyn (without mono-basic).
-The CSharpBinding addin is a good starting point and reference.

-Main goals:

-* Compatibility with Visual Studio projects
-* Panels for editing all project options
-* Updated project templates
-* Integration into the MonoDevelop type system
-* Code completion ported from Roslyn EditorFeatures
-* Other standard IDE language integration (code folding, document outline, symbol tooltips, Find References, etc)

-Optional:

-* Mac/Linux support (depends on MSBuild and Roslyn compilers being included in Mono)
-* VB.NET source analysis
-* VB.NET refactorings ported from Roslyn EditorFeatures
-* Semantic highlighting

-**Deliverables**: VB.NET support in MonoDevelop with updated project options and templates, and Roslyn-based code completion

-**Mentors:** Vsevolod Kukol, Marius Ungureanu

-### Codelens for MD

-**Complexity:** Easy

-The monodevelop editor has support for extending lines e.g. drawing stuff above or below lines.

-Visual Studio.NET introduced code lenses which does exactly that.
-The task would be to create an infrastructure for these code lenses and implement some proof of concept lenses.
-References & Authors at least.

-The lenses should be extendable by other addins.
-You'll learn about the extension mechanism we use as well as drawing with cairo using C#/Mono.
-The underpinnings are already implemented it's just gluing the stuff together.

-**Mentors:** maryannexe

-### Improve Auto-Documentation System

-**Complexity:** Medium

-MonoDevelop has an addin that automatically generates documentation comments based on the member types and  naming conventions.
-This is very useful, as it gets the boilerplate out the way leaving more time for the developer to add meaningful details.

-However, sometimes its assumptions do not hold and the resulting docs  do not make sense.
-Although this is funny, we would like to fix it.

-This is an ideal project for a student interested in linguistics, parsing & understanding natural language.

-Your proposal should describe the approaches you intend to use to fix the issue, and a number of cases where the generated docs could be improved.

-**Deliverables:** Fix the docs generation for the cases covered in your proposal.

-**Mentors:** Mike Krüger

 ### Code Contracts Support